georgkordowich/diffpssi/readme.md

 For an introductory explanation of how dynamic power system simulations work in principle, refer to the article: ["Watts Up with Dynamic Power System Simulations"](https://medium.com/@georg.kordowich/watts-up-with-dynamic-power-system-simulations-c0f16fc99769).

-## Citing DiffPSSi
-If you use DiffPSSi in your research, please cite the following paper: [arXiv:2309.16579](https://arxiv.org/abs/2309.16579).

 ## Directory Structure